-One of the experiments flown on the Space Station, GRAVI-1, investigated the minimum amount of gravity a plant can sense.
-The results imply that plants sense gravity in an amplified way, because they react to even very low gravity levels.
+One of the experiments flown on the Space Station, GRAVI-1, looked at the smallest level of gravity a plant can sense.
+The results imply that plant's sense of gravity is amplified, because they react to very-low gravity levels.

 Hormones play a central role in plant development and observing how plants react to the stress of altered gravity is providing clues as to how these hormones influence plant behaviour.

-Further ESA experiments using plants are set to head to the International Space Station soon.
-This research is providing basic information to prepare humans in cultivating a space garden on long trips from Earth.
+Further ESA experiments using plants are set to head to the International Space Station.
+This research is providing basic information to prepare humans harvesting crops from space gardens on long trips from Earth.
 Closer to home, the information is helping us to create more efficient greenhouses, with plants that can grow in areas with little space or light.

 ESA has a dedicated facility on the Space Station to grow seedlings for several days with proper light and nutrients.
 In addition parabolic flights are run each year offering high-quality research studying the effects of rapid changes in gravity on plant growth.